felipecruz/rio/README.markdown

 ===============================
-rio - minimalist http server
+rio - http broker
 ===============================

 **this project is a work in progress**

-rio is a minimalist http server that act as broker between browsers and your (python, ruby and others) workers.
+rio is a http server that act as broker between browsers and your (python, ruby and others) workers.

+The first main goal is to profile full  websockets (http://tools.ietf.org/html/rfc6455) compatibility.

 If you're looking for similar projects, you should check: